Tax Tables

 The principal residence exemption remains tax-free on the sale.

-1. Workspace portion of your rent, insurance property taxes, mortgage interest, heat and light.
+Workspace portion of your rent, insurance, property taxes, mortgage interest, heat and light.

-Telephone related to the business, supplies, capital cost allowance, computer, furniture and equipment.
+Telephone related to the business, supplies, computer, furniture and equipment, and capital cost allowance (CCA) on those items.

 The Combined Corporate Tax Rates (Federal & British Columbia)